zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 counted, and the application is expected to use the :cpp:func:`bt_conn_ref` API whenever storing a connection pointer for a longer period of time, since this ensures that the object remains valid (even if the connection would get disconnected).
-Similarily the :cpp:func:`bt_conn_unref` API is to be used when releasing a reference to a connection.
+Similarly the :cpp:func:`bt_conn_unref` API is to be used when releasing a reference to a connection.